2600hz/docs-sysadmin/doc/crossbar/haproxy.md

-## HAPROXY
+## HAProxy

-*Use haproxy 1.5 to create an SSL reverse proxy*
+*Use HAProxy 1.5 to create an SSL reverse proxy*

-If you're working from an existing install, you will likely need to remove haproxy 1.4 before continuing.
+If you're working from an existing install, you will likely need to remove HAProxy 1.4 before continuing.
 Be sure to take a backup of `/etc/haproxy/haproxy.cfg`!

 `yum erase haproxy`